dev-nzm99/Flutter-Riddles-App/README.md

 # Flutter Riddles

-Introducing a fun and interactive quiz app built with Flutter! **Flutter Riddles** offers quizzes on essential Flutter concepts like widgets, state management, navigation, routing, layouts, and UI.
-Quickly enhance your learning using flashcards, followed by engaging quizzes to test your knowledge.
-Developed in just a week, this app is perfect for developers looking to sharpen their Flutter skills.
-The code may have room for further improvements.
+Welcome to Flutter Riddles, a quiz app built with Flutter to help you deepen your understanding of Flutter essentials like widgets, state management, navigation, routing, layouts, and UI.
+Learn effectively with flashcards and test your knowledge with interactive quizzes.
+Developed in a week, this app is a great tool for developers looking to boost their Flutter expertise.
+There's always room for future code improvements.

 ## Features
 - **Flashcards** for quick learning